abpio/abp-commercial-docs/en/studio/overview/index.md

 Located on the left side of the interface, the Left Area is a panel that provides quick access to various functionalities like [Solution Explorer](../solution-explorer.md), [Solution Runner](../running-applications.md), and Kubernetes Integration.
 Now let's examine each item.

-## Solution Explorer
+### Solution Explorer

 The [Solution Explorer](../solution-explorer.md) is a feature for managing your project's structure, allowing operations such as add package reference, add new package, new module creation, and etc. within ABP Studio.

 ![solution-explorer](./images/solution-explorer.png)

-## Solution Runner
+### Solution Runner

 [Solution Runner](../running-applications.md) is a tool within ABP Studio that enables users to build, run, and monitor their applications directly from the user interface.

 ![solution-runner](./images/solution-runner.png)

-## Kubernetes Integration
+### Kubernetes Integration

-Kubernetes Integration in ABP Studio enables users to deploy solutions directly to Kubernetes clusters and provides tools for displaying and managing Kubernetes pods.
+Kubernetes integration in ABP Studio enables users to deploy solutions directly to Kubernetes clusters and provides tools for displaying and managing Kubernetes services.
 This integration features two main panes:

-### Helm
+#### Helm

-This pane is dedicated to managing Helm charts, which are packages used in Kubernetes deployments.
+This pane is dedicated to managing [Helm](https://helm.sh/) charts, which are packages used in Kubernetes deployments.
 It simplifies the process of building images and installing charts.

 ![kubernetes-integration-helm-pane](./images/kubernetes-integration-helm.png)

-### Kubernetes
+#### Kubernetes

 This pane is dedicated to managing Kubernetes services.
 It simplifies the process of redeploying and intercepting application service.